-Canine Assisted Intervention (CAI) Facility Dogs
+Canine Assisted Facility Dogs

-Canine Assisted Intervention (CAI) Facility Dogs
+Canine Assisted Facility Dogs

-CAI dogs provide multiple impacts, aiding in physical, social and emotional healing.
+CAF dogs provide multiple impacts, aiding in physical, social and emotional healing.

-CAI dogs can enhance motivation and aid in the healing process for clients by improving mental health and overall well-being.
+CAF dogs can enhance motivation and aid in the healing process for clients by improving mental health and overall well-being.

-CAI dogs can assist with functional outcome goals - physical, speech and cognitive development as well as with social interactions and language.
+CAF dogs can assist with functional outcome goals - physical, speech and cognitive development as well as with social interactions and language.

-CAI dogs can enhance feelings of safety and well-being for those in trauma therapy and can reduce stress levels among staff, clients and others.
+CAF dogs can enhance feelings of safety and well-being for those in trauma therapy and can reduce stress levels among staff, clients and others.

-CAI dogs elicit positive social responses when other approaches fail, and help to mediate interactions in awkward and uncomfortable therapeutic settings.
+CAF dogs elicit positive social responses when other approaches fail, and help to mediate interactions in awkward and uncomfortable therapeutic settings.

 Are you ready to commit?